Home / Resume / IT / IT Support

 2. Professional summary (2-3 sentences)

-Your summary should communicate your experience level, the types of environments you've supported, your strongest metric, and your key certification.
+Your summary should communicate your experience level, the environments you have supported, your strongest ticket metric, and your key certification.
 Customize it for each application.

 Weak: "Seeking a help desk position where I can use my technical skills."

-Strong: "CompTIA A+ certified IT support specialist with 3 years of experience providing Tier 1 and Tier 2 support for 500+ users.
-Consistently maintained a 92% first-contact resolution rate while handling 45+ tickets daily across Windows, macOS, and Microsoft 365 environments."
+Strong: "CompTIA A+ certified IT support specialist with 3 years providing Tier 1 and Tier 2 support for 500 plus users.
+Held a 92% first-contact resolution rate on 45 plus daily ServiceNow tickets across Windows 10/11, Microsoft 365, and Active Directory environments while keeping SLA compliance above 95%."

 3. Certifications

-For help desk and IT support, certifications often matter more than degrees.
-CompTIA A+ is table stakes Network+ and Security+ set you apart.
+For an IT support specialist, certifications often matter more than degrees.
+CompTIA A+ is table stakes, while Network+ and ITIL 4 Foundation set you apart.
 List them prominently near the top.

 Example: